 What I learned was how to peel an onion.

 I’m sure I learned more than this, but what has stuck with me all these years is the analogy of emotions, feelings, habits and beliefs being buried under layers of onion skin.
 To heal emotionally, to change habits and beliefs, to break behavior patterns that do not support our well-being requires peeling the layers away.

 Have you ever peeled an onion that made you cry so much that you had to step away?
-Or if you’re a bit weird (also known as brilliant) like me you strap on swim goggles completely masking the effects of the onion fumes that cause tears.
+I have a solution (seriously)…

 I strapped on my swim goggles and got busy.
 As long as I was busy I could keep the tears that were so close to the surface away.
 My busyness became the mask I wore to avoid the pain I didn’t want to feel.
 My busyness meant I was too busy to think about how miserable I felt and instead I focused my energy towards my multi-tasking skills, my coping skills and accomplishing as much as I could in a short amount of time while always appearing happy and positive.

 And then my world shattered.
 My dad, who so wanted to live, who I was very close lost his life to cancer.
 My way of honoring him was to embrace being healthy, alive and somewhere deep inside me a layer of onion peeled away.
 I knew in order to be “alive” I had to do something different.
 I didn’t know what, I didn’t know how, but I had removed my goggles and admitted to myself that I was miserably unhappy.